chatox/fat2020_signup/README.md

-# fat2020_signup
+# FAT 2020 Sign-ups

-Processing of sign-ups to sessions in FAT*2020
+Python notebook to process sign-ups to sessions in FAT*2020